zeeket/hytky/README.md

 ## TODO

 - Allow image submissions to posts and store them in minio (S3).
-- use Watchtower to deploy production Docker image.
-- English language option for all pages.
+- English language option for forum UI.
 - Seed db from JSON if `prisma/eventArchive.json` or `prisma/forumArchive.json` exist.
 - Remotely back up a deployment's database to `prisma/forumBackup.json` with a command.
 - Use src/server/utis/validators
 - Use toasts
+- gcal microservice that updates events page